Inside: In this Ancient Roman & Ancient Greek sculpture lesson, students learn about art history through an interactive activity.

 As a long-time teacher, I have a handful of lessons that I know always work.
 I can pick up these lessons and give them anytime and know that they will lead to engaged students, thoughtful discussions, and fun learning.
-Today, I am going to tell you about one of these lessons.
-It is one of my all-time favorite activities that I have developed for teaching art history.
+Today, I am going to tell you about one of these lessons — an all-time favorite activity that I developed for teaching art history.

 But first, indulge me with a little bit of a rant.

 A Short Rant about Art History Lesson Plans